evolutius/apix-swift-client/Sources/APIXClient/APIXClient.docc/RockSolidAPIXClient.md

 session ID.
 API-X servers can opt-out of this security feature, however, that is discouraged, and as a client, it is better to err in the side of caution and avoid sending identical requests.
 It is the responsibility of the user to discard requests when they are sent.
-The ``APIXClientRequestBuilder`` object will generate new request application session IDs for users.
+The ``APIXClient/APIXClient/Request`` object will generate new request application session IDs for users.
 - The request must have a valid application session ID.
 Users must make sure that the API and Application key are correct and issued by the API-X server in question.
-The ``APIXClientRequestBuilder`` will do the heavy lifting and generate a new application session ID for every request created.
+The ``APIXClient/APIXClient/Request`` will do the heavy lifting and generate a new application session ID for every request created.

 If the previous test passes, then the API-X server will verify that the